Seahawks position overview: Despite late-season questions, offensive line may look similar in 2021

 Snaps played: 593.

-Contract situation: Now a restricted free agent after making $675,000 last year.
+Contract situation: A restricted free agent after making $675,000 this season.

 Cedric Ogbuehi